kryptogo/jobs/README.md

 - Freely voice your ideas  and work in a collaborative culture
 - Develop your career outside of the confines of a traditional career path by focusing on what you’re passionate about instead of a predetermined, one-size-fits-all plan
 - Make a real impact outside of work by leading and/or contributing to global cryptocurrency communities
-- Provide product vision and leadership in making cryptos easier to use and trustedYou will bring...
+- Provide product vision and leadership in making cryptos easier to use and trusted

+**You will bring...
 **Experience**:
 - Discover usability issues and initiate UX design solutions from research to prototypes to prove the concept
 - Communicate research findings, conceptual ideas, detailed design, and design rationale verbally and visually